 Eg, waste oil, paint.
 Oil is forwarded for reprocessing into heating oil.
 Remains of paint and PCB waste, etc, are forwarded for destruction.

-Is hazardous waste and is forwarded to Ekokem.
+Is hazardous waste and is forwarded to Fortum Waste Solutions.

-Eg, gypsum wallboard and fibre-glass insulation.
+Eg, fibre-glass insulation, mirror glass.
 Is deposited on the landfill.